CiscoSE/vmo3/outlook-monitor/README.md

 start-up it will not.

     12b.
-If the process_users function finds users in VMOusers, it will call the post_mediator function in mediator_post.py which will post the user information to the vmo-mediator MEDIATOR POST API.
+If the process_users function finds users in VMOusers, it will call the post_mediator function in mediator_post.py which will post the user information to the vmo-mediator
+<a href="https://github.com/clintmann/vmo3/tree/master/vmo-mediator#api-description">MEDIATOR POST API</a> .

-13. When the VMO<sup>3</sup> application the vmo-mediator microservice will POST the first user to be monitored to the MONITOR API.
-Once the application is up and running, the vmo-mediator will POST request to the MONITOR API to monitor new users or make a request to stop monitoring existing users.
+13. When the VMO<sup>3</sup> application the vmo-mediator microservice will POST the first user to be monitored to the
+<a href="#mediator-monitor-api">MEDIATOR MONITOR API</a>.
+Once the application is up and running, the vmo-mediator will
+POST request to the <a href="#mediator-monitor-api">MEDIATOR MONITOR API</a> to monitor new users or make a request to stop monitoring existing users.
 The POST request will contain the users email address and monitor status.

     ```bash
     {